Real-Time Dam Levels

 Catchment & Hydrological Impact

 Fed primarily by the Dee River, this reservoir plays a critical role in the Tasmania drainage division.
 Hydrological health in this specific drainage basin is vital for downstream ecosystems.
-The Tasmania region relies heavily on the seasonal inflows captured here.
+Catchment dynamics in the Tasmania are deeply influenced by the retention capacity of Dee Lagoon.

 Agricultural & Economic Significance

 Agriculture in the surrounding areas of Tasmania depends heavily on the water security provided by Dee Lagoon.
 The local economy, heavily rooted in agriculture, fluctuates in tandem with the health of this reservoir.
-Without the buffer provided by this massive 42 GL storage, regional farming would face extreme volatility.
+Sustainable water management here ensures that both crops and livestock can survive prolonged dry spells.

 Ecological & Recreational Context